 "There is no denying that [Singh] may have had a personal stake in the issue of land seizures, but her journalism was exercised in the larger public interest," the report said.
 After consulting with police, family members, and colleagues, the groups concluded that although there were several overlapping motives and actors involved, her work was a major factor in her death.

 In June 2011, defendants Lalita Singh and Nemlal Paswan were each sentenced to life imprisonment in the killing, according to local news reports.
 Three others accused of carrying out the attack were acquitted.
-The Federation of Nepali Journalists, a local press freedom group, said the mastermind had not been detained or charged.
+Police arrested Umesh Yadav, a former Maoist believed to be the mastermind behind Singh's murder, in September 2013.
+In April 2015, a court in Dhanusha district convicted Yadav of ordering Singh's murder and sentenced him to life in prison, according to local news reports and the Federation of Nepali Journalists.